skiprox/slack-todos/README.md

-# A shared todo list for slack (create todos in a channel, for everyone to work on)
+# A shared todo list for slack

+#### Create todos in a channel, for everyone to work on

 A work in progress